 Exactly two years ago, I had the idea of conjuring a “nickel generator” in the form of a subscription PDF called the Nomadness Report.
 Produced like a magazine, it would carry the most substantial content about all this unfolding gizmology… with the blog reserved for general updates.
 It seemed like a pretty good way to monetize without advertising, so I started publishing issues… and people liked it.

 I did it weekly for a while, then after missing too many deadlines I redefined it as a monthly (with larger issues).
 I did a few that were around 16 pages, but the schedule started to slip again… lately feeling more like a quarterly.
 This is familiar territory; as a perfectionist, I spend way too much time procrastinating and fine-tuning the text and layout, to the point that it stops being fun and steals time from its own subject matter.
-It’s an old pattern… the two cover photos here are issues #8 and #10 of a print zine I published over 20 years ago.
 As I recall, it was already called a quarterly, but I was joking about that meaning “every quarter decade.”

 Meeting deadlines on this more recent publication was not the only problem.
 More serious was the fact that most of my “good stuff” was ending up behind a paywall… not a particularly forbidding one at $20/year, but definitely a layer of obscurity in an era when there is so much information available for free.
 And while there are now 205 pages of polished back issues in my online store, not many people want to buy “Issue 17” of something unless they can be sure that there is useful content.
 My income from the whole series was minimum wage at best.